poetapp/documentation/rdd/separate-file-uploads.md

 Private Key should be supplied via env variables.
 The public key will be derived from the public key.

-Questions:
+### Questions/TBD:
 * Do we provide a default private key for development purposes?
 It might be better to force one to be provided and to throw an error/crash the app if one is not provided.
-* Is their any reason we may want to force different key pairs for testnet/mainnet?
+* Is their any reason we may want to force different key pairs for testnet/mainnet or is it fine to use the same for both?

 ## Frost User Default Public/Private Key